52North/SOS/README.md

 The 52°North SOS supports statistics for requests, processing time of requests, request parameter, and location of clients.

-More information about the statistics can be found in the [statisitcs/README.md](statistics documentation).
+More information about the statistics can be found in the [statistics documentation](statistics/README.md).

 ## Contributing